 Choose a specific project: What project can you get the most help getting done right away?
 Find collaborators, make your work fun, and share your story with friends and the larger community.
-Replace all incandescent bulbs; retrofit fluorescent lighting; develop a recycling program; reduce paper use; purchase green cleaning products; make Earth-friendly food choices; eliminate Styrofoam; develop Earth-friendly lawn care, among others (find facilities tips and shared stories here).
+Replace all incandescent bulbs; retrofit fluorescent lighting; develop a rethink + recycling program; reduce paper use; purchase green cleaning products; make Earth-friendly food choices; eliminate Styrofoam; develop Earth-friendly lawn care, among others (find facilities tips and shared stories here).

 Use of land & water: Community garden; restore to prairie; preserve natural habitats; plant trees; create a sanctuary or peace garden; nurture animal life.
 Phase out fertilizers and pesticides use for lawns.
-Many free resources, stories, samples and readings to share throughout the LRC site, but local experts are best to build on existing relationships.
-Consider sharing a broader understanding of our relationship with soil by researching the “Kiss the Ground” program.
-This educational movement has the potential to involve those interested in agriculture, science, history, gardening and climate change.
-Watershed discipleship resources are plentiful and offer a safe entry point for many who may not feel called to other issues in creation care.
+Many free resources, stories, samples and readings to share can be found on our site, but local experts are best to build on existing relationships.
+Consider sharing a broader understanding of our relationship with soil by utilizing the “Kiss the Ground” program.
+This educational movement has the potential to involve those interested in agriculture, science, history, gardening and/or climate change.
+Watershed discipleship resources are plentiful and offer a faithful entry point as water offers a central theme throughout many of our shared stories.

-Know your property as an “Earth community.”
+Know your facility as an “Earth community.”
 Get to know the trees, plants, animals, insects, birds, and other creatures who live with you on this space.
 Live in such a way that all of you may thrive together.
 Pray for them.
 Worship with them.
 Include some in your church directory as your creation family.
-For directions, go to: http://www.lutheransrestoringcreation.org/stewarding-your-property-as-an-earth-community.
+For more on this practice read this article by theologian, David Rhoads.

 For more information about Becoming a Caring-for-Creation Congregation, visit this page.